jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 <section class="updates">

-**UPDATE 2019-07-22:** *I made a few updates to the section "The Build", below, and also added a couple additional notes regarding the Trail Donkey's road-worthiness in the "Road Riding" section.*
+**UPDATE 2019-07-22:** *I made a few updates to the section "The Build", below, and also added a couple additional notes regarding the Traildonkey's road-worthiness in the "Road Riding" section.*

 </section>